labilezhu/istio-insider-en/docs/source/ch2-envoy/envoy@istio-metrics/index.md

 With that out of the way, let's get back to Istio and Envoy, the main characters in this book.
 Their metrics documentation is a bit better than that of the older open source software.
 At least each indicator has a line of text, although the text is very short and vague.

-## Istio 与 Envoy 指标概述
+## Overview of Istio and Envoy metrics

-Istio's istio-proxy data plane metrics are based on Envoy's metrics architecture.
+Istio's istio-proxy data plane metrics are based on the architecture of Envoy metrics.
 So, I will start with Envoy's metrics architecture.

 ```{hint}